Coronavirus: US will not lift travel restrictions, citing delta variant | DW | 26.07.2021

 "Cases are rising here at home, particularly among those who are unvaccinated and appear likely to continue to increase in the weeks ahead."

+Earlier this month, President Joe Biden said that his administration was "in the process" of considering how soon the ban on European travel bound for the US could be lifted, after the issue was raised during a meeting with German Chancellor Angela Merkel.

-The announcement may dash hopes held by airlines and the travel industry to salvage any summer vacation plans for Europeans.
+But Monday's announcement would appear to dash those hopes held by airlines and the travel industry of salvaging any summer vacation plans for Europeans.

 jsi/aw (Reuters, AP)